 COLLEGE – Four-year letterman at Alabama who became a contributor as a freshman and started his final three seasons for a Crimson Tide defense that was annually ranked among nation's top units…Departed ranked sixth in school history with 302 tackles (189 solo), five interceptions, five forced fumbles, four fumble recoveries and 3.5 sacks…Was a first-team All-Southeastern Conference selection as a senior, when he had 69 tackles, two forced fumbles and one interception…As a junior he moved from strong to free safety and was voted second-team All-Conference with 77 tackles (45 solo), three interceptions, a pair of fumble recoveries, one forced fumble and one sack…Started at strong safety in 2003 and recorded a career-high 114 tackles (79 solo), an interception and recovered a fumble in the end zone for a touchdown…As a freshman in 2002, appeared in 12 games with one start…Redshirted in 2001…Graduated in December, 2005 with a bachelor’s degree in management.

 PERSONAL – Attended Prattville (Ala.)
-HS, where he played both quarterback and free safety as a senior in 2000…Finished with 58 tackles and four interceptions in limited playing time as a senior because of a broken leg…With the help of the United Way, Phoenix of New Orleans (PNOLA) and St. Bernard Project, Harper has helped spearhead an effort and partnered with several of his current and past teammates to have several homes in New Orleans built for families over the past three years through the “Hope for the Holidays” program…Through his Harper’s Hope 4*1 Foundation, hosts an annual “Sainted Weekend” event in Prattville, which includes a kids fun day, youth leadership conference and charity golf tournament…Born Dec.
+HS, where he Played both quarterback and free safety as a senior in 2000…Finished with 58 tackles and four interceptions in limited playing time as a senior because of a broken leg…With the help of the United Way, Phoenix of New Orleans (PNOLA) and St. Bernard Project, Harper has helped spearhead an effort and partnered with teammates to have several homes in New Orleans built for families over the past four years through the “Hope for the Holidays” program…Through his Harper’s Hope 4*1 Foundation, has hosted an annual event in Prattville, which includes a kids fun day, youth leadership conference and charity golf tournament…Born Dec.
 11, 1982 in Prattville, Ala.